rrovetto/Ontology-Development-Guidelines/Background Concepts.md

 * set - element

-### Characteristics - Possessors of characterstics
+### Characteristics vs. Possessors of characterstics

 This is the distinction between a property, feature, attribute, quality (or characteristic) and something that is said to possess, have or bear it, i.e., a property-bearer.